-The Portuguese giants have developed a very successful and rewarding transfer policy, buying talents for low fees and selling them on for large profits
+The Portuguese giants have developed a very successful and rewarding transfer policy, buying talents for low fees and selling them on for large profits.
+Danilo is just the latestBy Will Martin

-Over the past few years, Porto have become notable for signing players for relatively low fees, developing them for a few seasons, and then selling them at a significantly increased price - although much of the money involved has frequently gone to third-party owners of certain stars, meaning Porto rarely pocket all the profit themselves.
+Over the past few years, Porto have become famous for signing players for relatively low fees, developing them for a few seasons, and then selling them at a significantly increased price.

-Here, Goal looks at eight Porto players who have left in big-money moves, and how their careers have fared since leaving Portugal.
+Here, Goal looks at 10 Porto players who have been sold for big money, and how their careers have fared since leaving Portugal.

 Radamel Falcao – bought for €5.5m, sold for €40m